KashiwalHarsh/Blogging-site-Home/README.md

-Hello everyone this design template is a project based on blogging platform for now i have created this site for desktop only soon will be completing it for mobile devices \n
+Hello everyone this design template is a project based on blogging platform for now i have created this site Using Vanilla CSS will be completing it for mobile devices

 the site is created by me to get well verse in CSS and it looks really good